- Chart

 Volatility

-The ETF's historical volatility is expected to be slightly lower than the broader S&P 500 due to the exclusion of the often volatile energy sector.
-However, it still carries market risk associated with large-cap U.S. equities.
+The historical volatility of SPXG is generally in line with that of the broader large-cap U.S. equity market, though potentially less volatile than the S&P 500 due to the exclusion of the often volatile energy sector.

 Market Risk